ShortyLogos/pxrem-node/README.md

 ## What's this?

-This is a small CLI designed to convert pixel values in web development-related files to rem values.
-The default root font size used for calculations is 16, but you can specify another size using the parameters listed below.
+This is a small CLI designed to convert pixel values in web development-related files to rem values or rem to px.
+It can theoratically be used to convert a lot of different values with a lot of different labels as the as `c` / `--conversion` argument is quite powerful.
+The requirement though is that the conversion should only necessitates a division or a multiplication.
+Custom conversion algorithms aren't possible as of v1.0.
+It is planned to offer it in the future.

+The default ratio used for calculations is 16, as it is the default root font size in browers.
+Of course, can specify another size using the CLI params.

 ## Why?